 After moving to the Scottish Borders she temporarily had a change in career following her creative interests instead and set up a business working as a traditional upholsterer for over 20 years, latterly incorporating a family members firebellows business, which is still running today.
 She taught upholstery at evening classes for many years.

 After experiencing an array of perimenopausal symptoms herself and realising the lack of consistent information available at the time, in 2014, Ruth returned to healthcare and with likeminded women from similar backgrounds set up Let’s Talk Menopause.
 Their principal objectives being to raise awareness about the menopause, demystify it and most importantly provide easy access to information and support.

 Ruth’s medical background as a nurse means she is perfectly placed to bridge the gap between the medical profession and women in general, She has extensively researched the menopause in addition to attending the RCN accredited menopause courses.
 She is a member of the British Menopause Society and has liaised with menopause specialists to establish what women really want, and need, to know about the menopause.

 She is passionate about providing women and employers with evidence-based information and support, helping women to make informed decisions about how to manage their menopause and so improve their quality of life.

-She has been asked to contribute on several occasions on various media platforms including, Radio 4s Woman’s hour, BBC Radio Scotland, Radio Borders and the BBC Insiders Guide to the Menopause documentary with Kirsty Wark.
+She has been asked to contribute on several occasions on various media platforms including, Radio 4s Woman’s hour, BBC Radio Scotland, Radio Borders, Wellbeing Radio, the BBC Insiders Guide to the Menopause documentary with Kirsty Wark and BBC breakfast.

-Ruth is married with three children, two dogs and a cat, loves cycling, playing netball and tennis, spending time with family and friends and has a great sense of humour.
+Ruth is married with three children, three dogs and a cat, loves cycling, playing netball and tennis, spending time with family and friends and appreciates a good sense of humour.